- Professor Nicola McEwen

 - Research Interests

-- Territorial Politics, Scottish Politics, Devolution, Multi-level governance, multi-level energy policy, welfare devolution, voting and elections
+- Territorial Politics, Scottish Politics, Devolution, Multi-level governance, multi-level energy policy, welfare devolution, voting and elections, federal states, identity politics, nationalism

 Research Areas interested in Supervising

-Comparative territorial politics and public policy; devolution and multi-level governance; elections and electoral participation; nationalism and the politics of national identity; Scottish politics.
+Comparative territorial politics; devolution and multi-level governance; Brexit; nationalism and the politics of national identity; elections and electoral participation; Scottish politics.

 If you are interested in being supervised by Nicola McEwen, please contact her directly, and explore the options below for more information: